okta/okta-sdk-java/MIGRATING.md

    - Renamed `getRule` to `getGroupRule`
    - Renamed `listRules` to `listGroupRules`

+Below API has undergone a signature change.
+   - `listUsers(String q, String filter, String format, String search, String expand)` Signature changed to `listUsers(java.lang.String q, java.lang.String filter, java.lang.String search, java.lang.String sortBy, java.lang.String sortOrder)`

+Note that the params `format` and `expand` have been removed.
+New params `sortBy` and `sortOrder` have been added.
+These are optional and would need to be specified only while using search queries.

 ### Package `com.okta.sdk.resource.log.LogEventList`

 The API used to get log info has undergone a signature change (note the order swap of `until` and `since` parameters).